YairHalberstadt/stronginject/docs/Registration/DecoratorFactoryRegistration.md

 The method must have exactly one parameter which is of the `decoratedType`.
 It can have other parameters of other types as well.

 Whenever the `decoratedType` is resolved, an underlying instance of `decoratedType` will be resolved as normal.
 This instance will be used as a parameter to the method, and the result will be used as the resolved instance of `decoratedType` for the next decorator, or if it is the outermost decorator, for whatever originally required `decoratedType`.

+`decoratorOptions` is used to control [whether the decorator is disposed or not](https://github.com/YairHalberstadt/stronginject/wiki/Decorators#disposal).

 ## Generic Decorator Factory Methods